 Members receive the following benefits, depending on their level of membership (NGI reserves the right to make exceptions to Board Members participation to ensure diverse perspectives and input.)

 All NGI Memberships are subject to Stanford University Policies for Industry Affiliates Programs.
+Companies may provide additional funding to be used to support a particular area of research identified on our website.
+The director of the Affiliate Program will determine how the additional funding will be used in the program’s research.
 All research results funded by our affiliates fees are shared with all program members and the public.

 The Stanford University Natural Gas Initiative is a collaboration between the School of Earth, Energy & Environmental Sciences and the Precourt Institute for Energy.
 For more information, contact Naomi Boness, Managing Director of the Natural Gas Initiative at firstname.lastname@example.org or 650-736-2716.